npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 4. Throw light on the problems experienced in the implementation of MNREGA.
 5. Describe the role of RIICO in the industrial development of Rajasthan.
 ## Sociology

+### 2025
+1. What is 'Secularization of Caste'?
+2. What is 'Separatist Communalism'?
+3. What do you mean by ‘Socio-Cultural Ageing'?
+4. What is the reinforcement theory of drug abuse?
+5. What do you understand by 'Globalisation of Ethnicity'?
+6. In present context, mention role of Caste in Indian Politics.
+7. Mention various initiatives for tribal welfare taken by the Government of India regarding empowering tribal communities.
 ### 2023
 1. What do you mean by Westoxication?
 2. Mention the forms of Cultural Flow discussed by Arjun Appadurai regarding Global Society.